 towards the center.
 This is a classic risk/reward hole.
 The par five 16th is an extreme dogleg left that will require a 3 shot approach for

-White Witch signature hole - a breathtaking downhill par 3 with
+Witch signature hole - a breathtaking downhill par 3 with picturesque

-picturesque views of the Caribbean Sea.
+views of the Caribbean Sea.
 The tee shot must carry a deep ravine while dealing with a variable wind.
-Four bunkers guard
+Four bunkers guard the green and

-the green and bailout areas are small.
+bailout areas are small.
 This is followed by a challenging closing hole.
-Bunkers and heavy bush lead the way to a putting
+Bunkers and heavy bush lead the way to a putting surface that is

 In fact, we recommend a drink, snack or meal on the clubhouse terrace, which features